anthonycurtisadler/wordl_solver/README.md

 # wordle_solver
-A little app for automatically solving wordle puzzles
+A little app for automatically solving wordle puzzles and comparing different methods of solving.